As the rosette emblazoned (or, at least, drawn) on the cover reminds us, Viz has been doing this for forty years now.

 Payton Hobart really wants to be president.
 He really, really wants it, in fact.
 He seems to have planned out every detail of his two terms in the White House already.
 And he is only seventeen years old.
 He seems to the living example of why anyone who wants to be president enough to successfully go through the process of being successfully elected is probably precisely the wrong person to be doing the job.

-The opening episodes are very twisty and bubble over with exciting story possibilities.
-It is like Tracy Flick in 1999’s film Election magnified by ten.
+The opening episodes of Ryan Murphy’s series are very twisty and bubble over with exciting story possibilities.
+Imagine Tracy Flick (Reece Witherspoon) in 1999’s film Election magnified by ten.
 Peyton is slick and like Kennedy, Bush and Trump before him has been born rich.
 He seems to inspire a phenomenal amount of loyalty in both his girlfriend Alice (Julia Schlaepfer) and his campaign team (played by Laura Dreyfuss and Theo Germaine).
 But he also seems erratic and clearly has skeletons in his cupboard.
 What is his exact relationship with his handsome rival, River (David Corenswet)?
 Are they gay or bisexual?
-In fact, this probably isn’t a problem: everyone seems to be bisexual here, it is like a 1980s Bret Easton Ellis novel at times.
+In fact, this probably isn’t a problem: everyone seems to be bisexual here.
+The whole thing is a bit like a 1980s Bret Easton Ellis novel at times.

-There are other intriguing elements notably potential running mate, Infinity Jackson (Zoey Deutch), a sweet character dominated by her horrendous grandmother (an excellent Jessica Lange).
+There are other intriguing elements notably potential running mate, Infinity Jackson (Zoey Deutch: daughter of Back to the Future’s Lea Thompson), an apparently sweet-natured character dominated by her horrendous, gold-digging grandmother (an excellent Jessica Lange).
 Peyton himself is dominated by his own bohemian Lady MacBeth-like mother (another Oscar winner, like Lange and also great here).
-River’s girlfriend, Astrid Sloan (Lucy Boynton) also seems potentially interesting, at least at first.
+River’s girlfriend, Astrid Sloan (Lucy Boynton) also seems like a potentially interesting character, at least at first.
 The fine actor Bob Balaban also gets a high billing here as Peyton’s step-dad, but is barely in it.

 Sadly, like a morally bankrupt politician, the series does not live up to its early promise.
-Perhaps that’s the problem with planning several seasons in advance like this: the creators seem to lose interest in this story and start setting up the next series a few episodes before the end.
-The election fizzles out.
+Perhaps that’s the problem with planning several seasons in advance like this: the creators seem to have lost interest in this story and started setting up the next series a few episodes before the end.
+The election story-line fizzles out.
 The mid-season episode, ‘The Voter’ depicts an apathetic student totally ignoring the election day events occurring around him.
-This is an interesting idea which might have provided a fresh new perspective on events.
-But the voter is clearly anything but normal, far more drug-obsessed, girl-obsessed (a point over emphasised with far too many shots of him checking girls out) and violent than anyone else.
+This is an interesting idea which might have provided a fresh new perspective on events: not everyone at Peyton’s school (or in society generally) is obsessed with politics, after all.
+But the voter (played by Russell Posner) is clearly anything but typical.
+He is far more drug-obsessed, girl-obsessed (a point over emphasised with far too many shots of him checking girls out) and violent than anyone around him.
 The episode is a complete dud.

 Despite these flaws and too many irrelevant musical interludes from the talented Platt, however, The Politician is still well-acted and compelling enough to make it worth viewing.
 But as Peyton himself is once cruelly described, this is more Gerald Ford than Barack Obama.